EdwardBecerra2/Local-Restaurant-Guide-/README.md

 # Local-Restaurant-Guide-
-Guide to find well rated restaurants around the user's neighborhood with current and future weather conditions.
+Guide to find highly rated restaurants around the user's neighborhood with current and future weather conditions.

 ## Description
 Searching for a type of food or dining city will present 10 restaurants in the users neighborhood along with current & future weather conditions to plan for a nice night to dine out.
 Clicking on the selected restaurant will present the user with a Google map of the restaurant location.